-Fraud Monitoring System: Signature Bank has a 24-hour fraud monitoring system working on our behalf to monitor transactions on your account.
-You may receive a call from them during or after business hours to verify transactions only, they should not ask for any personal information.
-If they leave a message regarding transactions on your card, please be sure to call them back (debit card at 800-327-8622 or credit card at 866-374-6975) or contact Signature Bank (Monday – Friday from 8:30 A.M. to 5:00 P.M.) at 419-841-7773 to verify the validity of the transactions.
+Fraud Monitoring System: Signature Bank has a 24-hour fraud monitoring system working on our behalf to monitor transactions on our debit cards and credit cards.
+You may receive a text message, email and/or phone call from this service during or after business hours to verify transactions only.
+You should not be asked for any personal information when receiving these alerts.
+Please be sure to respond to the text, email or any voicemail messages.
+For Debit Card voice messages, the return phone number is 855-293-2456.
+For Credit Card voice messages the return phone number is 800-369-4887.
+You may also contact Signature Bank (Monday – Friday from 8:30 A.M to 5:00 P.M.) at 419-841-7773 to verify the validity of the transactions.
 Your card may be temporarily blocked until the transactions can be verified.

 Your contact information: Be sure Signature Bank has up-to-date telephone numbers and emails in our system to contact you.

 Watch your surroundings: If the machine is poorly lit or in a hidden area, consider using another machine.

 Guard your PIN: Be alert for suspicious activity.
 Always guard your PIN and transaction amount, and immediately cancel your transaction and leave if you see something suspicious.
 Guard your personal space when using an ATM or any other PIN-based terminal.
 Cell phones contain cameras and video capabilities that thieves may use by getting to you when you are using an ATM.